 Curcumin has long been used to treat several ailments in Asian medicine.
 It is a polyphenol from Turmeric spice, has attracted the interest of researchers throughout the world due to its biological properties such as antioxidant, anti-inflammatory, antibacterial, and antiviral, among which its anticancer potential, is the most described and still under several studies all around the world.

-Curcumin has antioxidant properties, which means it may reduce swelling and inflammation.
-It is being researched as a cancer treatment in part because inflammation appears to play a role in cancer.
+It has antioxidant properties, which means it may reduce swelling and inflammation.
+Curcumin is under research as a cancer treatment in part because inflammation appears to play a role in cancer.
 Curcumin targets cell signalling pathways that are important in cancer growth and proliferation.
-Growth factors, enzymes, transcription factors, kinases, inflammatory cytokines, and proapoptotic and antiapoptotic (by downregulation) proteins have mostly been found to be modulated by curcumin.
+Growth factors, enzymes, transcription factors, kinases, inflammatory cytokines, and proapoptotic and antiapoptotic (by downregulation) proteins are mostly has a curcumin influence.
 This polyphenol compound alone or combined with other drugs could represent an effective medication for cancer therapy.
 Curcumin can reduce the number of side effects associated with excruciatingly painful cancer treatments such as radiotherapy and chemotherapy.
 It can also aid in the protection and promotion of human liver functioning.

 Studies and Research on curcumin